golang/website/_content/doc/toolchain.md

 Running `GOTOOLCHAIN=local go version` prints the bundled Go toolchain's version.

+Starting in Go 1.24, you can trace the `go` command's toolchain selection process by adding `toolchaintrace=1` to the `GODEBUG` environment variable when you run the `go` command.

 ## Go toolchain switches {#switch}

 For most commands, the workspace's `go.work` or the main module's `go.mod`